unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 Furthermore, we will follow the tech trend of containerlize our service.
 Because DevOps is facing

-- Diverge environment between develop, testting and deploy environment.
+- Diverge environment between develop, testing and deploy environment.
 - Diverge toolchain between frontend, backend, database and testing.
 - Has a high potential to make mistakes during manual configuration.